xgbuils/iterum/README.md

 [...doubleObj] // returns [0, 2, 4, 6, 8, 10, 12, 14, 16, 18, 20]
 ```

-This package takes advantage of lazy iterables and provides an API that builds new lazy iterables based on other iterables.
-Then, the previous example with Iterum class can be expressed thus:
+This package takes advantage of lazy iterables and provides a collection of methods that builds new lazy iterables based on other iterables.
+These methods are named [lazy methods](#lazy-methods).
+The package also provides some [eager methods](#eager-methods) based on javascript [Array specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

+Finally, the previous example with Iterum class can be expressed thus:

 ``` javascript
 // potentially [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]